novateams/nova.core/nova/core/roles/machine_operations/README.md

 Refer to the [defaults/main.yml](https://github.com/novateams/nova.core/blob/main/nova/core/roles/machine_operations/defaults/main.yml) file for a list of variables and their default values.

+A required variable is `infra_env` this will tell the playbook which environment to create the VM in.
+Available options are:

+- aws
+- linode
+- vmware
+- vmware_workstation
+- proxmox
+- external (Skip the VM creation and move on to connection task)

 ## Dependencies

-Depending on the environment you want to create the VM in, you will need to install the following Ansible collections:

-- amazon.aws
-- community.aws
-- vmware.vmware_rest
-- community.vmware
+none

 ## Example

+This role already get's included by the `start.yml` playbook and does not need to be included separately.